nrfconnect/sdk-nrf/samples/bluetooth/iso_time_sync/README.rst

       1. Configure a connected isochronous group (CIG).
       #.
 Scan and connect to a device that contains the device name.
       #.
 Set up a CIS to the connected device.
       #.
-Continue to scanning for more peripherals, if there are more available isochronous streams.
+Continue to scan for more peripherals, if there are more available isochronous streams.

     ``cis_peripheral.c``
       This file implements a device that acts as a CIS peripheral.